tarantool/tarantool/changelogs/unreleased/gh-7590-replicaset-assert.md

 ## bugfix/replication

-* Fixed a bug when a replicaset state machine, tracking the number of appliers according to their states, could become inconsistent during reconfiguration (gh-7590).
+* Fixed a bug when a replicaset state machine that tracks the number of appliers in different states could become inconsistent during reconfiguration (gh-7590).